 The pandemic has brought uncertainty and anxiety and it has touched everyone, from the executive board to frontline staff, to suppliers and customers.
 And now that some lockdown measures have been eased and employees are returning from furlough, employers now face a new phase of business operations that come with different challenges and uncertainties.

-In March, employee engagement company TINYpulse asked nearly 1,000 employees across customer organisations to identify their two biggest concerns related to Covid-19.
+In March this year, employee engagement company TINYpulse asked nearly 1,000 employees across customer organisations to identify their two biggest concerns related to Covid-19.
 The five biggest concerns were:

 – Company impact